 This document describes the PnET-Succession extension for the LANDIS-II model.
 For information about the LANDIS-II model and its core concepts including succession, see the LANDIS-II Conceptual Model Description.

-The PnET-Succession extension (de Bruijn et al. 2014, Gustafson et al. 2023) is based on the Biomass Succession extension of Sheller and Mladenoff (2004), embedding elements of the PnET-II ecophysiology model of Aber et al. (1995) to simulate growth as a competition for available light and water, replacing the existing competition for “growing space” algorithms.
-PnET (Photosynthesis and EvapoTranspiration) is a simple, lumped parameter model of carbon and water balances of forest stands (Aber and Federer 1992), built on two principal relationships: 1) maximum photosynthetic rate is a function of foliar nitrogen concentration, and 2) stomatal conductance is a function of realized photosynthetic rate.
+The PnET-Succession extension (de Bruijn et al. 2014, Gustafson et al. 2023, Zhou et al., 2024) is based on the Biomass Succession extension of Sheller and Mladenoff (2004), embedding elements of the PnET-CN ecophysiology model of Aber and Driscoll (1997) to simulate growth as a competition for available light , water, and nitrogen, replacing the existing competition for “growing space” algorithms.
+PnET (Photosynthesis and EvapoTranspiration) is a simple, lumped parameter model of carbon, water, and nitrogen balances of forest stands (Aber and Federer 1992), built on two principal relationships: 1) maximum photosynthetic rate is a function of foliar nitrogen concentration, and 2) stomatal conductance is a function of realized photosynthetic rate.

 Major modifications made to PnET algorithms

 Several modifications were made to PnET algorithms to make them tractable at landscape scales, primarily by broadening the scale of integration operations.
 (1) The timestep was broadened from the daily PnET timestep to monthly.
-(2) The number of sub-layers within a canopy layer was 50 in PnET, but is here set by the user (IMAX) to increase computational efficiency, where each sub-layer represents an even proportion of the total foliage within the canopy layer.
+(2) The number of sub-layers within a canopy layer was 50 in PnET, but is here set by the user (IMAX) to increase computational efficiency, where each sub-layer represents an even proportion of the total foliage mass within the canopy layer.
 A greater number of subcanopy layers tightens the feedback between photosynthesis and water stress, but significantly increases computation time.
 (3) The original PnET adds foliage to successively deeper subcanopy layers until there is insufficient light to produce a positive carbon balance.
 This is computationally time-consuming, so PnET-Succession allocates foliage in proportion to the active wood (xylem) that supports it, and the amount of light (and water) available to each sublayer determines how productive that foliage is.
 (4) Cohort biomass in PnET-Succession is used as a surrogate for tree height to simulate canopy layers, which are added when the variation in biomass among cohorts exceeds a user-defined amount.
 (5) Photosynthates in PnET-Succession are allocated to four pools (foliage, root, wood and non-structural carbon (reserves, NSC)).
 Net photosynthesis is initially allocated to the NSC pool, and then foliage allocation occurs, followed by allocation to root and wood pools such that the above- and below-ground biomass ratio is preserved.
 Maintenance respiration is then deducted from the NSC pool.
 (6) Cohorts die if the NSC pool is depleted at the end of a year.
 Details of model structure and modifications from PnET-II can be found in de Bruijn et al. (2014) and (for v5.1) Gustafson et al. (2023).

 Advantages and disadvantages of PnET-Succession compared to Biomass Succession